 We recently initiated steps to implement, evaluate, and test our internal control over financial reporting.
 We have not completed these procedures and until these controls are fully implemented and tested there is a possibility that a material misstatement would not be prevented or detected on a timely basis.
 We are not currently required to comply with Section 404 of the Sarbanes-Oxley Act of 2002, as amended (the "Sarbanes-Oxley Act"), and are therefore not currently required to make an assessment of the effectiveness of our internal controls.
-Our first assessment of the effectiveness of our internal controls or form 10-K for the year ending February 1, 2014.
-During the evaluation and testing processes, if we identify one or more material weaknesses in our internal control over financial reporting is effective.
+Our first assessment of the effectiveness of our internal controls will be included within our Annual Report on Form 10-K for the year ending February 1, 2014.
+During the evaluation and testing processes, if we identify one or more material weaknesses in our internal control over financial reporting, we will be unable to assert that our internal control over financial reporting is effective.
 In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting beginning with our Annual Report on Form 10-K for the year ending February 1, 2014.
-Even if our management concludes that our internal control over financial reporting is effective.
-In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting beginning with our Annual Report on Form 10-K for the year ending February 1, 2014.
 Even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm may issue a report that is qualified if it is not satisfied with our controls or the level at which our controls are documented, designed, operated, or reviewed, or if it interprets the relevant requirements differently from us.
 Material weaknesses may be identified during the audit process or at other times.
-During the course of the evaluation, documentation, or attestation, we or our independent registered public accounting firm may identify weaknesses.
-Oxley Act for compliance wi
+During the course of the evaluation, documentation, or attestation, we or our independent registered public accounting firm may identify weaknesses and deficiencies that we may not be able to remedy in time to meet the deadline imposed by the Sarbanes-Oxley Act for compliance with Section 404.